 Also,one more thing I really don’t understand why these real life stories sometimes entirely or partially focus on the personal life of that champion i.e how has been his relationship with their parents or their colleagues ,the recent examples of some films like these are Shakuntla Devi(2020) and Gunjan Saxena(2020) .

 Another thing is when their parents hail from the same field why are they shown to be guiding them in the presence of their coach for instance in one scene it is shown that Saina’s mom is guiding and telling her about the tactics that her opponent might use to tackle her after watching her play over the Internet and that too in the presence of her coach( Is that possible or okay by any chance,please let me know seriously).

-To put it all in a nutshell it can be predicted that since audience is now becoming habitual of consuming OTT content especially post lockdown which is of course known for providing something different every time so its high time for producers,writers and directors to either stop making these kind of films or give them a different treatment.
+To put it all in a nutshell it can be predicted that since audience is now becoming habitual of consuming OTT content especially post lock-down which is of course known for providing something out of the box every time so its high time for producers,writers and directors to either stop making these kind of films or else start giving them a different treatment.

-Last but not the least the instances in Saina will motivate you,inspire you and persuade you to have dreams that you want to achieve but the lacklustre script and not so convincing screenplay is a nail in the coffin.
+Last but not the least there are instances in Saina that will motivate and inspire you eventually to fulfill your have dreams that you want to achieve but the mediocre script and not so convincing screenplay is a nail in the coffin.

 A badminton legend like Saina Nehwal deserves a better biopic than this and needs to be reach out to more and more audience so that not only girls but people of all age can learn and inspire from her.
 I would give 2.5 star rating to this film because of its half baked screenplay.

 Saina is streaming on Amazon Prime Video .Let me know your experience of watching it in the comments section.